-Putin puts nuclear forces on high alert, escalating worries
+Quiet night in Ukraine capital even as Russia tensions flare

 Putin’s directive came as Russian forces encountered strong opposition from Ukraine defenders.
 Moscow has so far failed to win full control of Ukraine’s airspace, despite advances across the country.
 U.S. officials say they believe the invasion has been more difficult, and slower, than the Kremlin envisioned, though that could change as Moscow adapts.

-The conflict could change significantly if Russia gets military help from neighboring Belarus, which is expected to send troops into Ukraine as soon as Monday, according to a senior American intelligence official with direct knowledge of current U.S. intelligence assessments.
-The official, who spoke anonymously because he was not authorized to speak publicly, said that whether Belarus enters the war depends on Ukraine-Russia talks set to happen in coming days.
+The conflict — seemingly more quiet overnight Sunday than in past nights — could evolve significantly if Russia gets military help from neighboring Belarus, which is expected to send troops into Ukraine as soon as Monday, according to a senior American intelligence official with direct knowledge of current U.S. intelligence assessments who spoke anonymously because he was not authorized to speak publicly.
+The official said that whether Belarus enters the war depends on Ukraine-Russia talks set to happen in coming days.

 Amid the mounting pressure, Western nations said they would tighten sanctions and buy and deliver weapons for Ukraine, including Stinger missiles for shooting down helicopters and other aircraft.
 European countries will also supply fighter jets to Ukraine, EU foreign policy chief Josep Borrell said.